What Are the Best CRMs for Consultants? (And Which One to Avoid)

 Other considerations include Zoho.

-As you’re deciding whether or not this is the best strategy for your business, consider the trade-offs from fit-for-purpose, CRM-specific functionality, and workflows versus the benefit of having your task list consolidated in one place.
+As you’re deciding whether or not this is the best strategy for your business, consider the trade-offs from fit-for-purpose CRMs for consulting companies versus the benefit of having your task list consolidated in one place.

 If you decide that having a specific CRM in addition to your project/task management tool makes the most sense for your consulting business, then you’ll want to look into ways to integrate the systems together through integrations.